edhamma/jodok-path/appreciation.rst

 One of the problems of psychology is that it only serves cultures it does not serve human beings, the psychologists of each country try to fit the human person into a particular form of society, but the form of every society is ignorance, igorance of the three signs of being and ignorance of the nature of mind and its relationships to matter, or the relationship of mind and mind unless we are to talk about the adepts of advertising who with their ignorance know how to instill craving and hysteria into beings.

-All phobia and other recognised mental disorders that are recognized as being antisocial are an over emphasis on a sense of "I" and the western approach to such problems is to attempt to reconcile the patient to his condition, to show the patient causes for the condition and suggest that this way of seeing things changes things, another approach is just to sedate the patient with drugs not words.
+All phobia and other recognised mental disorders that are recognized as being antisocial are an over emphasis on a sense of “I” and the western approach to such problems is to attempt to reconcile the patient to his condition, to show the patient causes for the condition and suggest that this way of seeing things changes things, another approach is just to sedate the patient with drugs not words.

-Neither approach can work, for neither the psychiatrist, the psychologist nor the psychotherapist understand that the sense of "I" that is the root cause of these apparent disorders is one that they subscribe to themselves, nor do they realise the distortion that this wrong view can give to perception, or have any experience except in the field of psychosomatics, that mind can and does modify body activity and function.
+Neither approach can work, for neither the psychiatrist, the psychologist nor the psychotherapist understand that the sense of “I” that is the root cause of these apparent disorders is one that they subscribe to themselves, nor do they realise the distortion that this wrong view can give to perception, or have any experience except in the field of psychosomatics, that mind can and does modify body activity and function.

 Ignorance of the four noble truths and the three signs of being is the cause of difficulties in relationships that are so common in the west and also for the non acceptance of the status that one has, and it also makes understanding and integrating the various facets of one's personality very difficult and alienation so very common.
 Practical insight meditation is the only solution to this condition of ignorance.